green-code-initiative/ecoCode-android/README.md

 ![Screenshot](android-plugin/docs/screenshot.png)

-<sub>The custom GUI depicted above is not part of this open source project</sub>
+<sub>The custom GUI depicted above is not part of this open source project.
+Reserved to educational purpose only.</sub>

 ## 🤝 Partners
 [![Snapp’](android-plugin/docs/logoSnapp.png)](https://www.snapp.fr)